 - Learn your legal rights as an injured maritime worker

 The company has been around for over 40 years and began as a family operation.
-The company claims to have some of the best seafood products available because they control all parts of the operation from the ocean to the store shelves and catch and process the fish on their vessels to maintain freshness.
+It claims to have some of the best seafood products available because it controls all parts of the operation, from the ocean to the store shelves, and it catches and processes the fish on its vessels to maintain freshness.

 Most of the fishing that the company does is in Alaskan waters.
 Trident operates out of several top fishing ports in Alaska, including: